jerukan/PyPlume/README.md

 2. Choose config files in the `parcels_regions` notebook for the OceanParcels simulation.
 This notebook outputs a new netcdf file with particle simulation data and creates a sequence of snapshots of particle movement to stitch together into a gif.
 	- the notebook uses [ImageMagick](https://imagemagick.org/index.php) to stitch images into a gif

-### Step 4?: trajectory analysis
+### Step 4: analysis

-1. Choose the correct files in `trajectory_analyze` and run it to find out when and where particles "beached".
+`trajectory_analyze`: Choose the correct files in `trajectory_analyze` and run it to find out when and where particles "beached".
 Works only with the coastline near the Tijuana River.

+`trajectory_compare`: compares particlefile outputs visually with gif generation and trajectory plotting

+`fieldset_compare`: compares two netcdf files containing ocean current data (requires other data from .mat files, which `plume_mat_fieldset_loader` uses to convert them into netcdf files)

+### notes

+any other dependencies (mostly extra netcdf and .mat files) can be downloaded from the Microsoft Teams Trajectories topic files (`parcels_westcoast`).